Clouddevelopmentstudios/Tangram/README.md

 Tangram is based on Chromium.
 We have retained the full functionality of Chromium.

-Tangram can bring you a hybrid interface similar to the one below.
+Tangram can bring you a hybrid interface similar to the screenshot below.

 ![Capture](Capture.png)